0xPlatinum/Unforgotten-Bits/README.md

 ![image](https://user-images.githubusercontent.com/98354876/228316724-f9fe65a0-f949-44f9-bc93-ca08f91d168c.png)

-SirSquibbins thought maybe we reverse the binary, starting from the golden ratio base, since that seems to match up with our binary strings (Atleast it *looks* like it).
+SirSquibbins thought maybe we reverse the binary string we got, starting from the golden ratio base, since that seems to match up with our binary strings (Atleast it *looks* like it).

 Three days go by, after testing and testing and testing, with no results.